marissa999/synclounge/README.md

 [![License][license-badge]][license-link]

 SyncLounge (Previously PlexTogether) is a tool to sync [Plex](https://plex.tv) content across multiple players in multiple locations.

+## Changes to upstream

+I decided to change a few things

+- Remove Branding + Links to Github and Discord
+- Adjust colours

 ## How it works